 Is your resource trustworthy?
 Is it peer reviewed?

-To find out the if a research article is trustworthy and peer reviewed I utilize the CRAP Test and search Ulrich's Periodicals.
+To find out the if a research article is trustworthy and peer reviewed I utilize the CRAP Test (see below).
+If you are interested in learning if an article is peer-reviewed follow this link.

 You can evaluate the trustworthiness of a resource by utilizing the CRAP Test.
 CRAP is an acronym that will help you determine the reliability of the research you found.